Calculate Total Return and Compound Annual Growth Rate or CAGR

 - Divide this by the cost basis of $15,100

-Was this a good rate of return on the investment?
-Total return can't answer that question because it doesn't take into account the length of time an investment was held.
-If the investor earned 133.77 percent in five years, it's cause for celebration.
-However, if it took the investor twenty years to produce such a return, this would have been a terrible investment.
+Total return can't answer that question of whether this is a good rate of return on the investment because it doesn't take into account the length of time that the investment was held.
+It's cause for celebration if the investor earned 133.77% in five years, but it would have been a terrible investment if it had taken the investor 29 years to produce it.

-"Couldn't you just take the simple return and divide it by the number of years the investment was held?" you may ask.
-Unfortunately, no. To understand the reason, go back to the PepsiCo example above and assume the investor had held her position for ten years.
+You can't just take the simple return and divide it by the number of years the investment was held, Let's go back to PepsiCo and assume that the investor had held their position for 10 years.

-In order to calculate CAGR, you must begin with the total return and the number of years in which the investment was held.
-In the above example, the total return was 2.3377 (133.77 percent).
-You also know the investment was held for ten years.
+You must begin with the total return and the number of years in which the investment was held to calculate CAGR.
+In the example we've been using, the total return was 2.3377 or 133.77%.
+You also know that the investment was held for 10 years.

 You can find the CAGR for this scenario by plugging the information into the following formula: